Resources, guides, and answers for school protocols during the COVID-19 pandemic.

 During COVID-19 there are additional measures in place to ensure our students and bus drivers stay safe and well.
-These include:
+At the start of the 2021-2022 school year, these include:

-- Hand sanitizer is available on every bus
+- Hand sanitizer will be available on each bus

 We expect all students to have good behavior including no pushing or shoving, no abusive or offensive language, keeping aisles clear at all times, promptly obeying the bus driver's instructions, and treating bus drivers and all passengers with respect and courtesy.